What degree DID YOU PURSUE and why?

 Why did you choose the Belk College of Business over others?

 I chose the Belk College of Business because I knew it would set me up for future success.
 I love how interconnected the College is with the city of Charlotte and its surrounding industries, and I knew that only great opportunities could come from that (and they did).
 Plus, UNC Charlotte’s campus blew me away, and it continues to blow me away today.
 From the beginning, I had that gut feeling this was home, which is why I chose to come back for my master's degree.

-Currently, I am President of the Omicron Delta Epsilon Economics Honor Society and Alumni Ambassador for the Belk College Women in Business Initiative, so some of my free time is spent devoted to those responsibilities.
+I was President of the Omicron Delta Epsilon Economics Honor Society and Alumni Ambassador for the Belk College Women in Business Initiative, so some of my free time was spent devoted to those responsibilities.
 I am a huge Charlotte 49ers and Carolina Panthers fan, so my Saturdays and Sundays usually consist of watching football.
 I also enjoy working out (boxing/kickboxing are my favorite), exploring local restaurants, and traveling when I have free time.

-The best part of my academic experience so far has been building relationships with my cohort and professors.
-Graduate school is a new challenge, so being able to share this experience with others has led to great memories.
-Something I am always excited about is the Economics of Poverty trip every Spring Break (which I've now gone on four times to Brazil, London, Dublin, Panama, Costa Rica, Portugal, and Morocco).
-Each year is impactful and re-energizes my passion for traveling, equality, and economics.
+The best part of my academic experience was building relationships with my cohort and professors.
+Graduate school was a new challenge, so being able to share this experience with others has led to great memories.
+Something I was always excited about was the Economics of Poverty trip every Spring Break (which I've now gone on four times to Brazil, London, Dublin, Panama, Costa Rica, Portugal, and Morocco).
+Each year was impactful and re-energized my passion for traveling, equality and economics.

 How would you describe the Belk College of Business to someone considering a master’s program?